-I believe resilience helps us with our life’s journey.
-It doesn’t matter whether we need it to help us cope with the death of a loved one, a serious illness, or traumatic event, it’s resilience that helps us pave the way forward to a more calm and peaceful existence, particularly if we’re dealing with trauma.
+Resilience helps with life’s journey.
+It doesn’t matter whether we need it to help us cope with a serious illness, or the death of a loved one, it’s resilience that gets us through.
+Resilience also helps us pave the way for a more calm and peaceful existence.

-Unfortunately, it’s an on-going process that requires effort and time on our part.
-If we are to learn to develop our own personal strategies, we must learn to enhance our resilience to situations and circumstances that are sometimes beyond our control.
+But it’s an ongoing process that requires effort on our part.
+If we are to learn to develop personal strategies, we must learn to enhance our resilience to situations and circumstances that are sometimes beyond our control.